how-toFebruary 1, 2025by Carmanji· 5 min read

 Five Japanese manufacturers dominate the kei truck market:

-1. Suzuki Carry — The most popular and widely available.
-The default choice for most first-time buyers.
+1. Suzuki Carry: The most popular and widely available, and freshly facelifted for 2026 with LED lights and modern safety tech.
+The default choice for most first time buyers.

-3. Daihatsu Hijet — The longest-running nameplate, backed by Toyota's parts network.
-Available with a jumbo cab option.
+3. Daihatsu Hijet: The longest running nameplate, backed by Toyota's parts network.
+Available with a jumbo cab option and 26 factory configurations including dump trucks and freezer vans.

 Common Uses in the US